ancilcrayton/nlp_public_policy/README.md

 _Topic modelling_: ML algorithms that can learn to summarize documents into "topics".

-_Regression analysis_: Statistical models that allows us to perform a quantitative policy analysis.
+_Regression analysis_: Statistical models that allow us to perform a quantitative policy analysis.

 _Tools_: We will cover basic tools within Python libraries such as gensim, nltk, scikit learn, wordcloud, and statsmodels.